NARAYANAREDDY37/-Data-analysis-of-Google-palystore-apps-/README.md

 # About Data analysis of Google palystore apps

-This main task of the project is to do exploratory data analysis on the play store app data
+Google palystore apps is an kaggle's project.
+The main task of the project is to do thorough exploratory data analysis on the play store app data which has enormous potential to drive app-making businesses to success and provide actionable insights that can be used by developers to work on and capture the Android market!